Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_4_nfcore_layer.md

     }
     ```

+    We are now giving most tasks 1 CPU and 1 GB of memory, except for `FASTP`, which we'll give 2 CPUs and 2 GB of memory.
+When running `sarek`, giving `FASTP` multiple CPUs causes it to also split the FASTQ up, thereby implementing a scatter-gather pattern.
+So, in this case, we are scattering our input FASTQ into two chunks and aligning them individually.

-    Now that we have our custom configuration file created, we need to update our run script one final time and add the new file to the `-c` option:
+    Now that we have our custom configuration file created, we need to update our run script once again and add the new file to the `-c` option:

     === "Gadi (PBS)"